-Prior to the 20th century, gloves could symbolized a woman’s class or in the case of gloves hide her class status.
-A wealthy woman’s hands were pale, smooth, thin and graceful.
-A working woman or homemaker’s hands were thick, rough, scarred and tan.
+Prior to the 20th century, gloves could symbolize a woman’s class or, in the case of gloves, hide her class status.
+A wealthy woman’s hands were pale, smooth, thin, and graceful.
+A working woman or homemaker’s hands were thick, rough, scarred, and tan.
 When she wore gloves she could hide her class status, dressing well to elevate herself into a better life.
-As fashions began to blend the upper and lower classes together it was in the details of the glove design, material, and fit that hinted at a woman’s status.
+As fashions began to blend the upper and lower classes together, it was in the details of the glove design, material and fit that hinted at a woman’s status.

 Vintage gloves were also a protection from disease.
 Contagious disease was the ruin of lower and middle class families.
-Upper classes feared catching illnesses when out in public.
+Upper classes feared catching an illness when out in public.
 Even with gloves on, there was very little touch involved, including close family members.
 Wearing gloves, even to greet one’s guests at home was protection from the outside world.
 Gloves were never removed unless a woman was eating or responding to nature.
 Frequent hand washing around these two activities was done before putting gloves back on.
-With the heighten fear of germs gloves became more than an accessory they were a necessity for a healthy life.
+With the heightened fear of germs, gloves became more than an accessory; they were a necessity for a healthy life.

-Finally gloves also covered the body up.
-Modestly was very important in clothing and dress.
-Especially in the early teens and twenties when gloves were one more way for a woman to remain covered while being uncovered in short sleeved dresses.
-To bare skin was shocking and un-lady like.
-Even in the evenings, for young women, where fashion allowed more flirting with exposed skin long, over-the-elbow gloves, made it possible for her arms to remain decently covered.
+Finally, gloves also covered the body up.
+Modesty was very important in clothing and dress, especially in the early teens and twenties when gloves were one more way for a woman to remain covered while being uncovered in short sleeved dresses.
+To bare skin was shocking and un-ladylike.
+Even in the evenings, when fashion allowed more flirting with exposed skin long, for young women over-the-elbow gloves made it possible for arms to remain decently covered.
 Only shorter mid forearm length gloves could be worn during the day if her dress or blouse had long sleeves to overlap the gloves.

-Popular colors were tan, brown, black, white, red, grey, navy blue, cream and green.
+Popular colors were tan, brown, black, white, red, grey, navy blue, cream, and green.
 Various shades of these existed to coordinate with the colors of her clothing.
-As colors lighted into the late teens so did glove colors.
-Pastels were now popular including the biggest fad for lavender.
-Gloves were sized based on the circumference of her palm and the arm width was adjusted accordingly.
-For working woman who had thick hands but skinny arms the awkward fit of her gloves was a sign of her lower class.
+As colors lightened into the late teens, so did glove colors.
+Pastels were now popular, including the biggest fad for lavender.
+Gloves were sized based on the circumference of her palm, and the arm width was adjusted accordingly.
+For working women who had thick hands but skinny arms, the awkward fit of her gloves was a sign of her lower class.